calabozo/calabozo.github.com/statistics/survival/index.md

 \\[Var[\hat{S}(t)]=\hat{S}(t)^2\sum_{t_i \leq t}\frac{d_i}{n_i·(n_i-d_i)} \\]

 There is a matrix version of the Kaplan Meier estimator called the [Aalen-Johansens estimator](https://cran.r-project.org/web/packages/survival/vignettes/compete.pdf).
-It can be used to estimate the tranition probability matrix of a Markov process with a finite number of states.
+It can be used to estimate the transition probability matrix of a Markov process with a finite number of states.

-**Density Function**
+### Density Function

 It is defined as the minus derivative of the *survival function*.
-The probability of happening event at time t, it is an *unconditional probability*:
+The probability of an event happens at time t, it is an *unconditional probability*:
 \\[f(t)=-\frac{\partial}{\partial t}S(t),\; \;   t>0 \\]

-**Hazard function**
+### Hazard function

 Also known as the *incidence function*, measures the risk of having an event in a short interval $$[t,t+\Delta t]$$ inmediately after $$t$$ given that is has survived up to $$t$$.
 Given that there has no be an event until time $$t$$, it measures the probability of an event at time t.
 It is conventionally denoted by $$\lambda(t)$$ or $$h(t)$$:
 \\[\lambda(t)=h(t)=\lim_{\Delta t\rightarrow 0}\frac{P(t \leq T <t+\Delta t) | T \geq t)}{\Delta t}=
 \lim_{\Delta t\rightarrow 0}\frac{P(t \leq T <t+\Delta t)}{\Delta t·S(t)}=\frac{f(t)}{S(t)}\\]